web3privacy/web3privacy/Web3privacynowplatform/Readme.md

 - **Scoring mechanism**
 Unique scoring mechanism researched & build with the help of privacy experts from Ethereum Foundation to NYM would help to raise maturity of the privacy services.
 Moreover, it will protect users from bad actors.

 In parallel, communal scoring will be applied (think of Metacritic exters + users scorings), so community could become a watchdogs of the industry, signalling about flaws within solutions (like Secret Network's recent critical bug).

+Crucial approach: professional scoring would be R&D with the key web3 people from protocol architects to security specialists.
+This will help to create unbiased take & make scoring discussions & approach transparent via forum.

 References: www.l2beat.com + www.certik.com
 ![alt text](https://github.com/Msiusko/web3privacy/blob/main/Web3privacynowplatform/Staticobjects/Screenshot%202023-01-27%20at%2011.48.45.png?raw=true)